tferracina/ArDCA-Python/writeup.typ

 $
   C_(i j)(A,B)=f_(i j) (A,B) - f_i (A)f_j (B).
 $ <corr>
 between the couplings and the connected correlation matrix.
-The couplings are then approximated as
+The couplings are then approximated as through naive mean-field inversion
 $
   e_(i j) (A, B) = - (C^(-1))_(i j)(A,B),
 $